nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Export resources with kubectl and python
 * Export resources with [zoidbergwill/export.sh](https://gist.github.com/zoidbergwill/6af8c80cc5b706e2adcf25df3dc2f7e1#file-export_resources-py), by [zoidbergwill](https://gist.github.com/zoidbergwill)

+### Buildkit CLI for kubectl a drop in replacement for docker build
+- [container-registry.com: Lifting Developers’ Productivity 🌟](https://container-registry.com/posts/productivity-lift-buildkit-cli-for-kubectl/) With BuildKit CLI for kubectl a drop in replacement for docker build.
+In this post, you will learn how to build container images with BuildKit CLI for kubectl (a replacement for the `docker build` command)
+- [vmware-tanzu/buildkit-cli-for-kubectl (kubectl plugin)](https://github.com/vmware-tanzu/buildkit-cli-for-kubectl) BuildKit CLI for kubectl is a tool for building container images with your Kubernetes cluster.

 ### Kubectl Alternatives
 * [Helm and Kubernetes](#helm-kubernetes-tool)
 * [Kubectl plugins and tools](#kubectl-plugins)